RootCNC/Root_4_Lite/docs/Assembly-Guide.md

 ## Planning and Preparation
 ### Practicalities
 Where is your machine going to live, and can your significant other or neighbours cope with the noise and dust?
 How much space do you realistically have available.
 What materials do you expect to be cutting?
 The Root 4 Lite is a great compromise between relatively easy to understand parts, few special tools, strong design, and flexible sizing options.

+The majority of 3D parts are not overly complex, show thoughtful design to avoid weak points, and will fit on the baseplate of a modest 3D printer (200x200mm).

 ### 3D printed parts
 These need to be dimensionally precise – check your printer is calibrated and capable of reproducing parts to correct sizing.
 Consider printing a 20mm [calibration cube](https://www.thingiverse.com/thing:1278865).
 Aim to print with more walls than usual (e.g. 3-6), higher % infill.
 Layer sizes of 0.3 – 0.4 mm printed in PLA, PLA+, or ABS should all be fine.
 Where supports are required be prepared to remove as much of this as possible later.
 Most parts contain cavities or indentations for receiving bolts and nuts – check these spots are particularly clean before assembly begins.